 Address: 50 Glenwood St., Jackson, Wyoming

 The children still roam the halls of the Wort Hotel, playing games and causing mischief.
-Locals have also said that you can see their faces peeking out of windows while driving by.
+Locals have also said you can see their faces peeking out of the windows while driving by.

 Know before you go: The Art

-The Wort Hotel contains over 175 pieces of original contemporary and traditional Western Art, valued at over $1.2 million.
-Book early to secure your stay and take a self-guided tour with photos and descriptions of key pieces of art.
+The Wort Hotel contains over 175 pieces of original, contemporary and traditional Western Art valued at over $1.2 million.
+Book early to secure your stay and take a self-guided tour with photos and descriptions of key art pieces.